Street art in Barcelona, expression and urban culture made art

 He is not an artist that many people know.
 He is a Portuguese artist who creates real wonders with a drill, a chisel and different types of paints.

-The most notable characteristic of his works is that he always creates portraits in relief, as a way of making the world’s population visible.
+The most notable aspect of his works is that he always creates portraits in relief, as a way of making the world’s population visible.
 An example of this is the mural Ethereal that he created at Goldman Global Arts in Miami.

-• SpY, urban art in Spain for everyone
+SpY, urban art in Spain for everyone

 Without a doubt, one of the best urban artists in the world and one of the pioneers in Spain.
 His work is far from the era of ‘classic’ graffiti, of which he was a fairly well-known and respected exponent.
 He started doing graffiti in the 1980s, inspired by the paintings he saw on the street.
 He was a self-taught artist, SpY developed his paintings with a marked style of his own.